Traffic Studies

 - Balancing the required work with available resources.

-At the Regular Business Meeting of City Council on June 29, 2020 a report was presented, and the Prioritized Transportation Projects List was approved in principle.
+The Saskatoon Transportation Strategy - Infrastructure Plan report, which includes the Prioritized Transportation Projects List, was approved in principle by City Council on June 29, 2020.
 This list can also be found in the Saskatoon Transportation Master Plan along with a description of each identified project.

 Functional Planning Studies